andalugeeks/andaluh-telegram/README.md

 * Add `andaluh-py` as an option instead of API.
 * Add a new command to set user preferences
-* Add a new command to exaplain how a transliteration is done, rule by rule.
-For educationan purposes.
+* Add a new command to explain how a transliteration is done, rule by rule.
+For educational purposes.
 * Add a new command to retrieve andalugeeks memes.
 For fun!

 ## Support